praveek/launch.en/help/extension-reference/web/aem-asset-insights/aem-asset-insights.md

 1. Navigate to a page that contains AEM assets.

-1. If there are no assets visible in the browser, scroll until you can see at least one asset and click that asset or just navigate to another page.
+1. If there are no assets visible in the browser, scroll until you can see at least one asset and select that asset, or just navigate to another page.

 1. Look at the Analytics image request.